openebs-archive/openebs-docs/docs/chaostest.md

 <h4><a class="anchor" aria-hidden="true" id="observe-chaos-results"></a>Observe Chaos results</h4>

 After completion of chaos experiment job, verify if the application deployment is resilient to momentary loss of the storage target by describing the `chaosresult` through the following command.
-In this example, taken application is MySQL.

 ```
 kubectl describe chaosresult <chaosengine name>-<chaos-experiment name> -n <application_namespace>